Gardening Advice

 Similar to mulching, composting is another great method to improve your soil in terms of moisture retention but it can do much more.
 Compost improves the soil’s fertility.
 Fertilising your soil is good and also necessary not just for soils that are poor on humus.
 Producing food is no easy task and it takes its toll, so feeding your garden at least once a year will improve its structure.

-While there are various specialised fertilisers offered at the store, opting for organic compost is more affordable and also a way to improve a soil’s quality naturally.
-You also have a big variety of options when it comes to what to compost.
+While there are various specialised fertilisers offered at the store, opting for organic compost is more affordable and also a way to improve soil quality naturally.
+You also have a wide variety of options when it comes to what to compost.
 Organic matter in the form of weeds, grass, coffee and eggshells are only a few things you can try.

 The only downside is that proper composting requires patience, as this is a process that can take up from a few weeks to 1-2 years.
 It all depends on the type of method you will choose, but more about the composting techniques you can find in the Compost: The Gardener’s Gold guide.